csgroen/RTN_example_TCGA_LIHC/README.md

 Libraries
 ---------

-Please make sure you have all libraries installed before proceeding.
-Also, please set a working directory and download the relevant `data`.
+Please make sure you have all libraries installed before proceeding and set a working directory.

 ``` r
 library(SummarizedExperiment)